 Dear Sergey, SPINOFF.COM founder, our team and I would like to express gratitude for the interview and all provided information.
 We are happy to introduce you and OSEN IT solutions to our partners and Spinoff Founders worldwide.

-Exclusive interview for SPINOFF with Alexander Nesterenko, the Founder and CEO of ARTKB, bureau that designed PetCube, IBlazr and HushMe
+Exclusive interview for SPINOFF.COM with Alexander Nesterenko, the Founder and CEO of ARTKB, bureau that designed PetCube, IBlazr and HushMe

 ARTKB is a full-cycle hardware product development bureau, which helps companies and start-ups to build their hardware products all over the world.
 Its offices are located in Kyiv, Ukraine and Shenzhen, China.
 It has own equipment park with mechanical and electrotechnical laboratory, machining and molding workshop.
 There are more than 50 projects for startups, private and corporate clients in bureau's portfolio.
 Vladymyr Khyliuk and Yaroslav Romashko are the co-founders of a well-known Ukrainian hardware development bureau.
 The partners have been working together at one of the big ventilation systems company before.
 They have vast experience in encapsulation and electronic packaging of the devices, industrial design, business development and project management which they successfully apply in their bureau.

-Exclusive interview for SPINOFF with Mr. Deepak Gupta - founder of patent consulting company PatentYogi in India
+Exclusive interview for SPINOFF.COM with Mr. Deepak Gupta - founder of patent consulting company PatentYogi in India

 PatentYogi is a next generation SMART patent research services company providing high quality Intellectual Property and Innovation support services.
 The company delivers foremost patent prosecution and litigation searches, patent licensing and infringement analysis, portfolio ranking, patent drafting and competitor benchmarking.
 Patent Yogi offers innovative and automated solutions, through a variety of in-house developed IP tools that help companies to increase their efficiency and reduce costs involved in patent prosecution and litigation matters.
 The expertise across varied technology domains helps PatentYogi understand the key challenges faced by the clients enabling them to maximize their businesses potential.

-Exclusive interview for SPINOFF with Jonathan Harris, the Editor of Spinouts UK, Young Company Finance
+Exclusive interview for SPINOFF.COM with Jonathan Harris, the Editor of Spinouts UK, Young Company Finance

 Jonathan Harris is the Editor of Spinouts UK.
 After graduating from the University of Cambridge, Mr. Harris joined The Ben Line, a Scottish shipping group, and after four years in Japan, he worked with the group’s offshore drilling subsidiary Atlantic Drilling Co Ltd. eventually serving 15 years as director and general manager.
 In the early 1990s, Jonathan left Ben Line and started working with young companies, in various roles including advisor and interim chief executive.
 He acquired Young Company Finance (YCF) from its founder Gavin Don, now Visiting Professor at the University of Edinburgh’s Centre for Entrepreneurship Research in November 2000.
 Since February 2011 YCF’s activities in Scotland have been operated in partnership with LINC Scotland, the business angel capital association, of which Jonathan is a director.
 LINC Scotland has a membership which includes many active individual investors and most of the main angel groups or syndicates.
 It represents the members at government level in Edinburgh, London and Brussels.
 Jonathan has carried out a range of research studies in the young company sector, including the Risk Capital Market in Scotland report for Scottish Enterprise from 2009 onwards.

-Exclusive interview for SPINOFF with David Schwartz, Owner, President and CEO at 2Market Information Incorporation
+Exclusive interview for SPINOFF.COM with David Schwartz, Owner, President and CEO at 2Market Information Incorporation

 2Market Information Inc. operates as a tech transfer eNews, and national science and business publishing company.
 Its key focus is on improving technology transfer, the process for moving complex data from discovery to development and ultimately to manufacturing.
 Well-planned tech transfer shortens timelines, eliminates rework, protects the quality and frees scientists to focus on innovation.